iam-inath/iam-inath/README.md

 ## About Me

-In a nutshell, I’m passionate about leveraging technology to create intuitive and engaging user experiences.
+I’m passionate about leveraging technology to create intuitive and engaging user experiences.
 With a diverse background in computer maintenance, enterprise networking, systems engineering, and front-end development, I offer a unique blend of skills that include strategic thinking, effective communication, and technical expertise.

 👨‍💻 **Current Role**